grolston/cfn-security/README.md

 # cfn-security

-> **Note:** as of `v2`, the cfn-security image is using AWS ECR for the image registry. cfn-security `v1` will remain on docker hub unchanged; however, the docker hub rate limits could impact the utilization.
+> **Note:** as of `v2`, the cfn-security image is using AWS ECR for the image registry. cfn-security `v1` will remain on docker hub unchanged; however, the docker hub rate limits could impact utilization.
 It is recommended to move to `v2`.

 A simple `GitHub Action` for AWS CloudFormation static code analysis to improve infrastructure-as-code security.